PaperMC/Paper/CONTRIBUTING.md

 // Paper end
 ```

-We generally follow usual Java style (aka.
+We generally follow the usual Java style (aka.
 Oracle style), or what is programmed
 into most IDEs and formatters by default.
 There are a few notes, however:
 - It is fine to go over 80 lines as long as it doesn't hurt readability.
 There are exceptions, especially in Spigot-related files
-- When in doubt or the code around your change is in a clearly different style,
+- When in doubt or the code around your change is in a different style,
 use the same style as the surrounding code.

 ## Access Transformers